jdbs9514/OP-blog/README.md

 ## 💻 Getting Started <a name="getting-started"></a>

-> Describe how a new developer could make use of your project.
+> "For developers" if you want to use this code you have to install Wsl first for access. if you don't have problems with Ruby on Rails windows installation then, go ahead!

 To get a local copy up and running, follow these steps.

 ### Prerequisites

-In order to run this project you need:
+In order to run this project you need: React, Ruby, Postgresql.

 <!--
 Example command: